Batavia City School District appoints Sutton technology director

 Sutton has been principal of John Kennedy Intermediate since 2020.
 He previously served as assistant principal at BMS and as technology coach in the Hilton Central School District before coming to Batavia.

-“Brian Sutton has been a respected and impressive leader in the Batavia City School District for many years,” said Smith.
-“What set Brian apart for this position is his clear and compelling vision for the role both operationally and instructionally.
-I look forward to seeing how he transforms BCSD with his enthusiasm for education and technology.”
+“Brian demonstrated a real enthusiasm for this new assignment,” Smith said at the meeting.
+“He has prior experience doing this type of job at Hilton, although this is a much larger role he’s going to have here.
+It’s one of his passions.
+He’s going to be missed at John Kennedy, I’m sure.”

-The district leadership team will immediately begin the search process to name a replacement.
+The district leadership team will immediately begin the search process to name a new principal.

 “I have had the distinct honor and privilege of working in leadership roles at both John Kennedy Intermediate and Batavia Middle School, where I was able to share my passion for infusing technology into instruction and preparing students with 21st-century skills,” Sutton said.
 “I’m thrilled to step into the district-wide role of director of educational technology as I believe there are tremendous opportunities to take our district to new heights of innovation and provide new and exciting learning opportunities for staff, students, and the community.”